 Craft Connection, an artist co-op in downtown Nelson, has a gallery and shop space to showcase some of our artisans’ best work.
 The store itself features more than 150 artists and artisans.
 Downstairs, Gallery 378 features more fine art and larger pieces.

 Also downtown, the Kootenay School of the Arts is a well-regarded arts school, now integrated into Selkirk College.
 The College's Fine Woodworking program is one of the best in Canada, attracting students each year from across the country.
 There is also clay, fibre and metal work programs that attract students from all over.

 Kaslo, the "Little Switzerland", is another spirited arts region.
 Visit the many artisans and craftspeople at their shops along the waterfront, or at markets in the summer and fall.

 The drive into the Balfour area has many blue highway markers with a letter “A” designating “artisan” along the road, indicating an artisan's working studio and shop within 3km of the highway.
 Each August there's a Cultural Tour highlighting several of these destinations (and more across the region), and a brochure is also available from Nelson Visitor’s Centre.

-Taking the Kootenay Ferry to nearby Kootenay Bay and the artisan community of Crawford Bay is listed on Trip Advisor as the number one thing to do in Balfour.
+Taking the Kootenay Ferry to nearby Kootenay Bay and the artisan community of Crawford Bay is listed on Trip Advisor as the number one thing to do when travelling in the region.
 The Artisans of Crawford Bay are well organized and recognized.
 The main street features independently owned shops with an emphasis on pottery, woven brooms, a forge, handweaving and more.
 Food and drink options support your visit, while campgrounds and a spectacular golf course invite visitors to stay longer.